holoviz/panel/doc/explanation/components/reactive_html_components.md

 import panel as pn
 from my_components import CustomComponent

-pn.extension("custom-component", "tabulator", ...)
+pn.extension("custom-component", ...)
 ```

 This ensures that the necessary CSS and JavaScript dependencies are imported and available for your component to function correctly.

-### Scripts
+### What does the `_scripts` attribute do?

 In addition to declaring callbacks in Python it is also possible to declare Javascript callbacks on the `_scripts` attribute of the `ReactiveHTML` class.

-All scripts have a number of objects available in their namespace that allow accessing (and setting) the parameter values, store state, update the layout and access any named DOM nodes declared as part of the template.
+All callback scripts have a number of objects available in their namespace that allow accessing (and setting) the parameter values, store state, update the layout and access any named DOM nodes declared as part of the template.
 Specifically the following objects are declared in each callbacks namespace:

 - `self`: A namespace model which provides access to all scripts on the class, e.g. `self.do_something()` will call the script named `do_something`.
 - `data`:   The data model holds the current values of the synced parameters, e.g. `data.value` will reflect the current value of the parameter named `value`.